Lifestyle changes to improve heart failure prognosis

 For the majority of patients with cardiomyopathy and heart failure, daily mild exercise is safe and can aid in symptom management.
 Blood pressure and heart rate can be lowered over time.

-Your cardiac expert, Dr. Sudheer, at Citizen Specialty Hospital might suggest an exercise regimen that is suitable for you.
+Your cardiac expert, Dr. Sudheer, at Apollo Hospital might suggest an exercise regimen that is suitable for you.
 It might involve jogging, riding, or walking.
 To develop individualised exercise programmes, our doctors also collaborate closely with physical trainers and gym experts.
 It is crucial to speak with Dr. Sudheer before beginning any workout programme.

 Monitor your blood pressure.